gpac/gst-gpac-plugin/README.md

 ### Other noteworthy elements

 - **`gpachlssink`**: This element is a sink for HLS streams.
 It can be used to create HLS playlists and segments.
+It only write into [GStreamer Signals](https://gstreamer.freedesktop.org/documentation/plugin-development/basics/signals.html).
 - **`gpactsmx`**: This element is a sink for TS streams.
 It can be used to create MPEG-TS segments.

 ## Installation